DISCOOS/sar-status-personnel/README.md

-# sar-user
+# sar-status-personnel
-Hybrid-app in Ionic / Cordova for SAR-personell
+Hybrid-app in Ionic / Cordova for SAR personnel